Analysis | Trump’s actions that led to the violence at the Capitol began months ago

 “Statistically impossible to have lost the 2020 Election,” Trump wrote.
 “Big protest in D.C. on January 6th.
 Be there, will be wild!”

 Jan.
 6, around noon: Trump begins speaking to the crowd gathered outside the White House.
-In attendance or nearby are thousands of Trump supporters — and scores of QAnon supporters and members of the Proud Boys and self-described white nationalist groups.
+In attendance or nearby are thousands of Trump supporters — and scores of QAnon supporters and members of the Proud Boys and self-described white-nationalist groups.

 “They want to steal the election,” Trump told the crowd to cheers.
 “The radical left knows exactly what they’re doing.
 They’re ruthless, and it’s time that somebody did something about it.”